cloudmesh-community/hid-sp18-705/project-code/README.md

 catalog might be modeled and linked in BigchainDB.

-* `graphviz/rbac-graph.dot`: illustrates the dependency tree and validation scheme used to enforce role-based access controll constraints in BigchainDB.
+* `graphviz/rbac-graph.dot`: illustrates the dependency tree and validation scheme used to enforce role-based access control constraints in BigchainDB.

 ## External Code